vivaria/edisonrul.ing/docs/source/cards/r/ruthless-denial.md

 ### Card Rulings

-●You must select 1 monster you control when you activate this card.
+*   You must select 1 monster you control when you activate this card.
-●Sending the targeted monster to the GY is part of this card's effect.
+*   Sending the targeted monster to the GY is part of this card's effect.
 If that monster is removed from the field by an effect chained to Ruthless Denial, the effect to discard 1 card from your opponent's hand won't be applied.
-●If an effect chained to Ruthless Denial reduces the cards in your opponent's hand to 0, Ruthless Denial's effect can't be applied, so you don't send the targeted monster to the GY.
+*   If an effect chained to Ruthless Denial reduces the cards in your opponent's hand to 0, Ruthless Denial's effect can't be applied, so you don't send the targeted monster to the GY.
-●Both cards are considered to be sent to the GY simulataneously.
+*   Both cards are considered to be sent to the GY simulataneously.